A convergence study of SGD-type methods for stochastic optimization: Abstract

 \section{Abstract}

-In this paper, we first reinvestigate the convergence of vanilla SGD method under more general learning rates conditions and a more general convex assumption.
-Then, by taking advantage of the Lyapunov function technique, we present the convergence of the momentum SGD and Nesterov accelerated SGD methods for the convex and non-convex problem under $L$-smooth assumption, respectively.
+In this paper, we first reinvestigate the convergence of vanilla SGD method in the sense of $L^2$ under more general learning rates conditions and a more general convex assumption, which relieves the conditions on learning rates and do not need the problem to be strongly convex.
+Then, by taking advantage of the Lyapunov function technique, we present the convergence of the momentum SGD and Nesterov accelerated SGD methods for the convex and non-convex problem under $L$-smooth assumption that extends the bounded gradient limitation to a certain extent.
 The convergence of time averaged SGD was also analyzed.

 \keywords{SGD, Momentum SGD, Nesterov acceleration, Time averaged SGD, Convergence analysis, Nonconvex}